Date: 11 September 2014. Survey a Free

 hard means the boat has been hauled out of the water and is on dirt.

 this boat.
 She was an older sloop and the boatyard offered her for

 free.
-To Stan, this was the perfect basic boat to learn on.
+To Stan, this was the ideal basic boat to learn on.

 Something in the range of 30' that he could learn to sail while

 living aboard too.
 And because the boat was free, what could